Lorna Simpson

-Lorna Simpson (born August 13, 1960) is an American photographer and multimedia artist.
-She came to prominence in the 1980s and 1990s with artworks such as Guarded Conditions and Square Deal.
-Simpson is most well known for her work in conceptual photography.
-Her works have been included in numerous exhibitions both nationally and internationally.
-She is best known for her photo-text installations, photo-collages, and films.
-Her early work raised questions about the nature of representation, identity, gender, race and history.
-Simpson continues to explore these themes in relation to memory and history in various media including photography, film, video, painting, drawing, audio, and sculpture.
+Lorna Simpson (born August 13, 1960) is an American photographer and multimedia artist whose works have been exhibited both nationally and internationally.
+In 1990, she became one of the first African-American women to exhibit at the Venice Biennale.
+She came to prominence in the 1980s and 1990s with photo-text installations such as Guarded Conditions and Square Deal that questioned the nature of identity, gender, race, history and representation.
+Simpson continues to explore these themes in relation to memory and history using photography, film, video, painting, drawing, audio, and sculpture.

 Early life

-Lorna Simpson was born on August 13, 1960, and grew up in Crown Heights, a neighborhood in Brooklyn, New York.
-She attended the High School of Art and Design.
-Her parents – a Jamaican-Cuban father and African-American mother – moved from the Midwest to New York and took her to numerous plays, museums, concerts and dance performances as a child.
-In the summers, Simpson took courses at the Art Institute of Chicago while visiting her grandmother.
+Lorna Simpson was born on August 13, 1960, and grew up in Queens and Brooklyn, New York.
+Her parents, a Jamaican-Cuban father and African-American mother, took her to numerous plays, museums, concerts and dance performances as a child.
+Simpson attended the High School of Art and Design and took courses at the Art Institute of Chicago in summer while visiting her grandmother.

 Education

-Prior to receiving her BFA, Simpson traveled to Europe, Africa, and the United States where she further developed her skills through documentary photography.
-While traveling, she became inspired to expand her work beyond the field of photography to challenge and engage the viewer.
-It is then that she expanded her art practice to graphic design.
-Simpson later attended the School of Visual Arts in New York City where she received a Bachelor of Fine Arts in Painting in 1982.
-During that time, she interned at the Studio Museum in Harlem, acquainting herself with the practice of David Hammons, among others, who was an artist in residence.
+Prior to receiving her BFA, Simpson traveled Europe, Africa, and the United States further developing her skills through documentary photography.
+Simpson attended the School of Visual Arts in New York City and received a Bachelor of Fine Arts in Painting in 1982.
+During that time, she interned at the Studio Museum in Harlem, acquainting herself with the practice of artist in residence David Hammons.